jwstegemann/fritz2-docs/Routing.md

   }
 }
 ```
-A router wich uses a `MapRoute` offers an extra `select` method which extract the values for the given key (here `"page"`) and needs a function to map the value.
+A router which uses a `MapRoute` offers an extra `select` method which extract the values for the given key (here `"page"`) and needs a function to map the value.
 Therefore it returns a `Pair` of the actual value and the complete `Map` to enable you to decide what to render.

 If you want to use your own special `Route` instead, you can do so by
 ```kotlin